-What was it?
+There are many ways that you may find that help you feel happier instantly.
+What are they for you?
 Was it a moment of solitude?
 Connecting with a friend?
 The feel of the wind on your face?
 The knowledge of a job well done?
 Your morning coffee?
 Holding a child’s hand?
 A sudden awareness of the fact that a part of your body works perfectly?

-I bet that as you scroll back on the events of your day, were there many, many such small moments.
+I bet that as you scroll back on the events of your day, there were many small moments.
 Subtle, fleeting moments that are perfect, but easy to dismiss or overlook because they are nothing fancy or earth-shaking.
 In fact, they are so normal that you may not notice them at all.

-Here’s some free advice from a life coach and therapist: One of the biggest mistakes that you can make (if you want to be a genuinely happy person, anyway) is to dismiss these ordinary moments as being of no consequence.
+Here’s some free advice from a counselor and healthy relationships coach: One of the biggest mistakes that you can make (if you want to be a genuinely happy person, anyway) is to dismiss these ordinary moments as being of no consequence.

 Your Thoughts Create Your Reality